jennyzeng/Minecraft-AI/docs/proposal.md

 ## Evaluation Plan

 Our evaluation plan will have two parts.
 One is the quantity evaluation and the other is the quality evaluation.
-For the quantity evaluation, For the quality evaluation, We expect to evaluate the project result based on the accuracy of the biome recognition.
+For the quantity evaluation, we plan to use at least 200 image to test and see the correctness.For the quality evaluation, We expect to evaluate the project result based on the accuracy of the biome recognition.
 We generate different sets of training and testing data.
 Then we calcuate the error rate (provided by tensor flow) , which is a metric for binary classification, for our training data and testing data and plot graphs.
 We will compare the AUC of output with different parameters and choose the parameters that yields better performance.

 ## References